Trumpet - D Major

 Be sure to kick 1st and 3rd slides on the low D.

-Adjust 1st Slide correctly for the E
+Adjust 1st slide correctly for the E

 Focus your air and your aperture to bring the C# and D up to pitch.